ivanrsalazar/kline-pipeline/README.md

     - Shows Volume Y Axis, which is better than relative scaling
     - <img src="https://github.com/ivanrsalazar/kline-pipeline/blob/main/dashboards/looker/btcusd_1h.png?raw=true">
     - This shows the price chart comparison for BTC-USD 1h for both Binance and Kraken

+- Known Limitations
+    - Storing the data in a single PostgreSQL server lacks fault tolerance
+    - Finding a way to store data in BigQuery directly while reducing costs is preferred

+- What I would do differently
+    - Spend more time planning out cloud hosting
+    - Write directly to Google Cloud Storage
+    - Have Bronze ingestion read from GCS
+    - Store data in BigQuery (Serverless)